 3 Conclusion

-In this contribution, we have provided our views for the open issues on the WF [1] and provide more completed parameters for our phase noise profiles proposal.
+In this contribution, we have provided our views for the open issues on the WF [1] and provide more completed parametersh for our phase noise profiles proposal.

 Observation 1: EVM performance with our proposed phase noise profile is very close to Qualcomm’s proposal at 29GHz after PTRS processing.